December 14, 2022

 “The best aircraft management is not the most expensive nor the least.
 Rather, it’s the one who deals fairly, advocates in the client’s best interest and does what is right when action is required.”

-—Joe Barber, Director of Aircraft Management, Clay Lacy Aviation
+—Joe Barber, SVP Commercial Operations, Clay Lacy Aviation

-Beyond a reputable name and an established aircraft management process, what criteria differentiates one private aircraft management company from another?
+Beyond a reputable name and a professional aircraft management process, what criteria differentiates one top private aircraft management company from another?
 Considering the scope of experience required to properly manage a multimillion dollar business jet, how does an aircraft owner or chief pilot evaluate and identify the best aircraft management company to support their aviation asset?

-To help answer these questions, Joe Barber, Director of Aircraft Management at Clay Lacy Aviation, shares three-touch points of what sets one aircraft management company apart from another.
+To help answer these questions, Joe Barber, SVP Commercial Operations at Clay Lacy Aviation, shares three-touch points of what sets one aircraft management company apart from another.

-The first component that sets a management company above the rest is the aircraft manager.
+The first component that sets a professional management company above the rest is the aircraft manager.
 “It’s simple really— what differentiates a manager.
 It is about how the manager treats people,” advises Joe.
 Not only must a manager understand the client and their specific needs, but also exhibit a harmonized approach to working with people.

 “It’s simple really— what differentiates a manager.
 It is about how the manager treats people.”